 In addition to the focus on increasing capacity and knowledge on the bioeconomy among relevant actors in the regions, a key feature of SCALE-UP is the business development programme to be applied by the local communities.
 With an emphasis on the principles of co-creation, transparency and open innovation, the project will provide advisory support to innovators and regional stakeholders to assess market conditions, elaborate business plans and identify compatible funding sources for 12 bio-based solutions.

 The team at Ecologic Institute is responsible for the overall project coordination.
-Besides, it guides the stakeholder engagement activities in the six focal regions and leads a dedicated work package on participatory governance and inclusive transition in the context of regional bioeconomies.
-SCALE-UP builds on two previous EU research projects, which have been coordinated by Ecologic Institute: BioSTEP (2015-2018) and BE-Rural (2019-2022).
+Besides, it leads a dedicated work package on participatory governance and inclusive transition in the context of regional bioeconomies, and guides the stakeholder engagement activities in the six focal regions.
+SCALE-UP builds on the activities and results of two previous EU research projects, which have been coordinated by Ecologic Institute: BE-Rural (2019-2022) and BioSTEP (2015-2018).